ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

 Then start the example as before.
-Three loopback interfaces configured.
-MAC addresses can be also verified the same way as before.
+The code configured three loopback interfaces.
+The MAC addresses can be verified the same way as performed above.
 ```bash
 vpp# sh int
               Name               Idx    State  MTU (L3/IP4/IP6/MPLS)     Counter          Count